raghav2005/fgo-daily-clear/README.md

 - "Begin Data Update" in case of an update button

 - Find a way to know when next loading screens are, rather than just doing time.sleep

+- CHANGE ALL HARDCODED SLEEPS TO DYNAMIC WAITS UNTIL SOMETHING ON THE SCREEN APPEARS

+- Speed up skill animations by clicking somewhere after skill use - around where the actual team is shown (I'm guessing (x0.7, x0.6) or something)